Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Introduction

-The structure of the paper is as follows.
-Details of our proposed model for spatial item factor analysis is presented in \se \ref{sec:spatial_item_factor_analysis}.
-Bayesian inference for our model through Markov chain Monte Carlo methods is explained in \se \ref{sec:inference_using_markov_chain_monte_carlo}.
-Spatial prediction for the latent construct is developed in \se \ref{sec:_prediction}.
-Then we detail application of the model to predicting food insecurity in \se \ref{sec:predicting_food_insecurity_on_the_brazilian_amazonia}.
-Finally, this paper concludes with a discussion of the advantages, disadvantages and possible extensions to our model in \se \ref{sec:discussion}.
+Details of our proposed SPIFA model are presented in \se \ref{spifa_sec:spatial_item_factor_analysis}, and the model is implemented in our \texttt{R} package \texttt{spifa}.
+We then present the application of the model for predicting food insecurity in the urban town of Ipixuna, Brazil, in \se \ref{spifa_sec:predicting_food_insecurity_on_the_brazilian_amazonia}.
+Finally, the paper concludes with a discussion of the advantages, limitations, and possible extensions of our model in \se \ref{spifa_sec:discussion}, along with the main findings from the analysis of food insecurity in Ipixuna.